-Table 2.5: Interpretation of r results of HBV screening in (organ donors and recommu andations for utilisation Table 2.3: Interpretation of n esuits of hov screening in a JIgan donors and recomme enuations for utilisation
+Table 2.5: Interpretation of results of HBV screening in organ donors and recommendations for utilisation

-Test results Interpretation Implications for liver utilisation Implication for utilisation of non-liver organs HBV-NAT +ve HBV infection HBV transmission may occur to naïve recipients.
-Organs may be transplanted in HBV infected recipients, or in exceptional circumstances after specialist advice.
-If proceeding with transplantation of HBV-NAT +ve organs, test for HDV and discuss results with a hepatologist or infectious diseases physician.
-HBsAg +ve HBV infection HBV transmission may occur to naïve recipients.
-Organs may be transplanted in HBV infected recipients, or in exceptional circumstances after specialist advice.
-If proceeding with transplantation of HBsAg+ve organs, test for HDV and discuss results with a hepatologist or infectious diseases physician.
-HBsAg -ve HBcAb +ve Hepatocytes infected, usually no viraemia but possible low-level viraemia should be considered HBV transmission may occur in naïve recipients: allow transplantation of livers to HBV- infected recipients or recipients with an immune response to vaccination and HBV provide prophylaxis. ^a Transmission is unlikely: transplantation may proceed. ^b
+Test results Interpretation Implications for liver utilisation Implication for utilisation of non-liver organs HBV-NAT +ve HBV infection HBV transmission may occur.
+Organs may be transplanted to HBV infected recipients.
+Transplantation to non-infected recipients may be considered on a case-by-case basis, with antiviral prophylaxis.
+If proceeding with HBsAg +ve transplantation of HBsAg or HBV-NAT +ve organs, test for HDV and discuss results with a hepatologist or infectious diseases physician.
+HBsAg -ve HBV NAT -ve HBcAb +ve Dormant hepatocyte infection HBV transmission may occur in naïve recipients: ideally allocate livers to HBV-infected recipients or recipients with an immune response to vaccination and provide HBV prophylaxis. ^a Transmission is unlikely: transplantation may proceed.
+Consider short durations of antiviral prophylaxis for non-immune recipients and monitor for HBV. ^b

-^a Recipient management would typically involve life-long entecavir or tenofovir with HBsAg and HBV DNA monitoring.
+^a Recipient management would typically involve life-long entecavir or tenofovir with HBsAg and HBV DNA monitoring